-Memphis officers had been reprimanded after using force
+Memphis Officers Had Been Reprimanded After Using Force

 Two of the former Memphis, Tennessee, police officers charged with killing Tyre Nichols had previously been reprimanded for failing to file required reports about the use of physical force in making arrests, according to records released Tuesday.

-In one case from 2019, Officer Desmond Mills Jr. was assisting in a traffic stop and “used physical force” to take a suspect to the ground for arrest, personnel records show.
+In one case from 2019, Officer Desmond Mills Jr. was assisting with an arrest after a traffic stop when he grabbed the suspect by the arms and took her to the ground, personnel records show.
 After a hearing two years later, Mills was given a written reprimand for failing to file the mandatory incident report.

+The woman arrested in that case had filed a complaint alleging that she was beaten by officers, grabbed by the hair and slammed into a patrol car.
+The records describe body camera footage showing that two officers had struggled with the woman for several minutes, with one of them striking her with a baton, before Mills and others stepped in to assist.
+The woman “sustained bruises and abrasions during the struggle,” the records say.

-Similarly, Officer Demetrius Haley was reprimanded in 2021 for failing to file a report after grabbing someone by the arm to turn them around to make an arrest.
+Demetrius Haley, another one of the officers charged in Nichols’ death, was also reprimanded in 2021 for failing to file a report after grabbing someone by the arm to turn them around to make an arrest.
 Haley said at a hearing that he had been mistaken about “the amount of force necessary to require” such documentation.

+The personnel files were released on the eve of Nichols’ funeral, which was scheduled for Wednesday with the Rev. Al Sharpton set to deliver the eulogy.

+At a news conference Tuesday evening, Sharpton, flanked by Nichols’ family and civil rights activists, reiterated demands for accountability.
+He called for changes in federal law that would tighten rules on police conduct and make it easier to sue officers accused of wrongdoing, describing what happened to Nichols as “a disgrace to this country.”

+Other speakers echoed Sharpton’s call for stronger federal laws to regulate police and increase accountability.
+It had been more than two years since the death of George Floyd, said Bishop Talbert W. Swan II of the Church of God in Christ, and yet lawmakers had not promised changes to the law.

+“The stomach to go forward with this change has seemed to have left those that are now comfortably nestled in Congress,” he said.
+Instead, they “are now saying, ‘Fund the police,’ and have forgotten about the promises that they have made to Black people that put them in power.”

-Two other officers charged in Nichols’ death also had disciplinary histories.
+The personnel files released Tuesday also showed that two other officers charged in Nichols’ death had disciplinary histories.
 Officer Emmitt Martin III was suspended for not checking his vehicle after a shift, a problem that came to light when another officer found a gun inside the vehicle.
 Later, Martin received a one-day suspension after failing to take a report when he responded to a reported domestic violence case.

 Officer Justin Smith was suspended for two days in 2021 after crashing his vehicle, according to the records.
 He and another driver were injured in the crash.